Two terrorists hit at international terminal, one in parking lot, Turkish official says

 Video from inside the terminal shows people fleeing and the bright orange flash of fire from one of the explosions.
 Victims stagger and some fall from the blood-covered, slick floor.

-Another video shows a man walking with a gun, which he drops when he's apparently shot by a security officer.
-The man slumps to the ground and the officer briefly stands over him before running.
-About 10 seconds later, there is an explosion.
+Another video shows a gunman dropping his weapon when he’s apparently shot by a security officer.
+The man slumps to the ground, and the officer briefly stands over him before running.

 Traveler Laurence Cameron described what he saw after he stepped off a plane.